michaelcukier/EyeMouse/readme.md

 Files can be found inside `experiment_2/`

-I decided that the first step to improve my model would be to collect not only more data, but in better quality as well.
-Looking at what I used initially, there's a ton of noise in that data: I only want to get my eyes, and I'm getting a much bigger part of my face instead.
+I decided that the first step to improve my model would be to collect not only more data, but better quality data as well.
+Looking at the data I used initially, there's a ton of noise: I'm getting a much bigger part of my face instead of just my eye.

-So I look up for a better method, and I found the amazing `face_recognition` library.
-It uses `dlib` under the hood which is a collection of deep learning models that are *insanely* accurate at extracting a particular part of a human's face.
+So I look up for a better "eye extraction" method, and I found the amazing `face_recognition` library.
+It uses `dlib`'s deep learning models under the hood, and they are *insanely* accurate at doing all sorts of tasks related to face detection.
 I created another script that also recorded my webcam + position of the cursor, and collected around 1000 images (see [experiment_2/collect_data.py](experiment_2/collect_data.py)).

 ![Im](2.jpg)